Hambrook/Syn/README.md

 Will process the default items **plus** any you specify.
 So `uploads` and `app`.
 Note that autocomplete won't suggest the default directories items they're already included.

 #### `--<plugin>-list` (eg `--rsync-list`)
-Will list the available values (dirs for `rsync`, commands for `before` and `after`) so you don't have to open up your config files to review them.
+Will list the available values (paths for `rsync`, commands for `before` and `after`) so you don't have to open up your config files to review them.

 ### Autocomplete